Nurudeeen/Nurudeeen/README.md

 - 👋 Hi, I’m @Nurudeeen
-- 👀 I’m interested in embedded systems, web backend architectures and computer vision
+- 👀 I’m a software engineer with extensive experience working with servers and web backend infrastructures
-- 🌱 I’m currently learning Golang, Nest and Typescript
+- 🌱 My favorite stacks are Node JS, Sails JS, Express and Nest JS.
+- 💎 I have worked with ORMs such as Sequelize and Prisma for SQL and Mongoose for No-SQL databases
-- 💞️ I’m looking to collaborate on any backend and computer vision projects
+- 💞️ I’m looking to collaborate on interesting projects that solves problems and real life challenges.
 - 📫 How to reach me: nurudeenrabiu81@gmail.com

 <!---